dentarg/auth0-blog/_posts/2017-05-24-connecting-intercom-and-slack-with-a-serverless-webhook.markdown

 Here is what the code is doing at a high level.

-* Checks to see if there is a body, and if it has a data and data.item field.
+* Checks to see if there is a `body`, and if it has a `data` and `data.item` field.
 * Extracts the text from the HTML response message.
 Trims the text if it is too large.
 * Determines the channel by checking if the subject matches
 * Composes the message to Send to Slack.
 This part of the code does a few gymnastics to build up the a message that is almost identical in format to the existing Intercom Slack integration messages.
 * Sends the message to Slack.

+*Note* For simplicity this code does only handles replies, but it can easily be changed to also support internal notes, which we did in our internal version.
+I'll leave that as a challenge for you.

 Save the task.
 With everything wired up, send another test message as you did earlier.
 You should see a notification in Slack similar to the following: